-" Controlling the nonlinear properties of photonic waveguides and planar metamateriallike media in silicon photonics with regresssion and learning techniques "
+" Controlling the spatiotemporal nonlinearities of waveguides in silicon composite waveguides with regresssion and learning techniques "

 Research project description:

 Integrated photonics is a platform of choice for the realization of various experiments in physics and rich in numerous applications.
 Among these, one of its branches, silicon photonics, has developed considerably in recent years, specializing in the development of optoelectronic and optical components for integration with silicon microelectronics.
 In recent years, there has been a trend towards a strong diversification of silicon photonics to various fields such as quantum optics on a chip, metrology or spectroscopy on a chip at mid infra-red wavelengths (2μm-20μm), and the development of all-optical signal processing functions through the exploitation of second or third order non-linear optical effects.
 The use of nonlinear effects, particularly of the third order, indeed opens up a whole range of possibilities from the realization of optical sources based on the supercontinuum generation effect to Kerr frequency comb generation, or the ultra-fast switching of signals without conversion to electrical signals.